aiaaee/Stochastic-Gridworld-RL-Policy-Evaluation-and-Control-Methods/README.md

 ### Random Policy

-The random policy produced strongly negative values, which is expected.
-Since each action incurs a −0.4 penalty and the random agent typically takes long trajectories before reaching the terminal state, returns become highly negative.
+The random policy produced strongly negative values, which is expected. because the random agent usually wanders for many steps before reaching the terminal state, accumulating multiple −0.4 penalties and resulting in a highly negative total return.
 This behavior confirms that the reward structure and environment dynamics are implemented correctly.

 ### Optimal-like Policy